grzesiek/git_compound/README.md

     gitcompound help
       -- prints help

-## Manifest Domain Specific Language
+## Details

-1. Use `name` method to specify name of manifest or component that this manifest in included in.
+1. Use `name` method to specify name of manifest or component that this manifest is included in.

 2. Add dependency to required component using `component` method.